Miami Boat Accident Attorney, Florida

 This chapter does not affect the liability of an individual as a master, officer, or seaman, even though the individual is also an owner of the vessel.

 There is a very small window of time to file a response to a boat owner's Limitation of Liability lawsuit, and also introduce a claim for your damages.
 In order to successfully obtain compensation after a boating accident, injured passengers need the help of an experienced maritime attorney who knows how to navigate this complex area of law.

-As one of only a few lawyers in Florida who has received Board Certification in Maritime Law, attorney John H. (Jack) Hickey has the specialized experience you need to recover the compensation you deserve after a boating accident.
+If you or a loved one were injured in a boating accident, talk to the legal team at Hickey Law Firm.
+As one of only a few lawyers in Florida or across the country who has received Board Certification in Maritime Law, Attorney John H. (Jack) Hickey has the specialized experience you need to recover the compensation you deserve for your losses.